Optimism brings accurate perception in Iterated Prisoner's Dilemma: Results and Discussions

 \subsubsection{Extreme Thresholds}

-In \reffig{fig:payoffs_tol}, payoff ratios $\phi$ are given as a function of memory ratio $\mu$ and optimism threshold $\alpha$ for tolerance values $\beta = 1, 2, 3$.
+In \reffig{fig:FC_PAYOFF}, \reffig{fig:payoffs_tol2}, and \reffig{fig:payoffs_tol3} payoff ratios $\phi$ are given as a function of memory ratio $\mu$ and optimism threshold $\alpha$ for tolerance values $\beta = 1, 2, 3$.
 As previously discussed in \refsec{sec:SuccessOfLowOptimismThresholds}, $\alpha > 2/3$ is meaningless for $\beta = 1$ case since even if opponent $j$ cooperates in the first game, $t_{ij}$ becomes $2/3$.
 Similar discussion leads that $\alpha > 3/4$ and $\alpha > 4/5$ are meaningless for $\beta = 2$ and $\beta = 3$, respectively.
-Hence, increasing $\beta$ also expands the meaningful region of $\alpha$.
+Hence, increasing $\beta$ also shrinks the meaningless region of $\alpha$.